Alencier Ley Lopez

 Alencier Ley Lopez is an Indian film and theatre actor, who appears in Malayalam films.
 Lopez made his debut in the 1998 film Daya; and he worked in films like Annayum Rasoolum (2013), Njan Steve Lopez (2013), and Maheshinte Prathikaaram (2016).
-At the 48th Kerala State Film Awards, he won the Best Character Actor Award for his performance in Thondimuthalum Driksakshiyum (2017).

 Personal life

 Alencier Ley Lopez is from a Latin Catholic family from Puthenthope, a coastal village in Thiruvananthapuram, Kerala.
 He graduated from St. Xavier's College, Thumba and University College Thiruvananthapuram.
 Alencier is married to Suseela George, a mathematics teacher.
 The couple has two sons– Alen Savio Lopez and Alen Steve Lopez.

 Acting career

 Early years in theatre

 Lopez developed a passion for theatre early in life after witnessing the Leyon Lopez Nadakaolsavam (theatre festival).
 His theatre debut was at the age of five.
 Later Lopez and some friends formed their own troupe – the Netaji Theatre, directing and acting in their own plays.
 After graduating school Lopez decided to chase a career as an actor or a priest.
 In college he partnered with various theatre troupes such as C. P. Krishnakumar's troupe, Kavalam Narayana Panicker's Sopanam and K. Raghu's Natakayogam.
 He continued his career in theatre until the platforms of performance arts were taken over by scene platforms film and television.
 He has also acted in Nokketha doorathu TV serial on Mazhavil Manorama.